mst_euclid: Euclidean and Mutual Reachability Minimum Spanning Trees

 Details

-(*) We note that if there are many pairs of equidistant points, there can be many minimum spanning trees.
+(*) Note that if there are many pairs of equidistant points, there can be many minimum spanning trees.
 In particular, it is likely that there are point pairs with the same mutual reachability distances.

-The implemented algorithms, see the algorithm parameter, assume that \(M\) is rather small; say, \(M \leq 20\).
+The implemented algorithms, see the algorithm parameter, assume that \(M\) is rather small.

 Our implementation of K-d trees (Bentley, 1975) has been quite optimised; amongst others, it has good locality of reference (at the cost of making a copy of the input dataset), features the sliding midpoint (midrange) rule suggested by Maneewongvatana and Mound (1999), node pruning strategies inspired by some ideas from (Sample et al., 2001), and a couple of further tuneups proposed by the current author.